 This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Layer sea glass, drainage materials, and compost in a jar to create a pretty sea glass succulent terrarium.
 You can see all the layers through the glass with the succulents as the crowning glory.
-The video at the end of this piece shows the full process of making them.
+Full DIY video included.

 I can’t believe how long it’s been since I shared the first succulent terrarium tutorial on Lovely Greens.
 At that time I’d just learned how to make them from my pal Ashley, who makes succulent terrariums through her small business.
 Four years on and we now host succulent terrarium workshops together.